zpoint/CPython-Internals/Interpreter/frame/frame.md

 #### memory layout

-the **PyFrameObject** is the stack frame in python virtual machine, it contains space for the current executing code object, parameters, variables in different scope, try block info and etc
+the **PyFrameObject** is the stack frame in python virtual machine, it contains space for the currently executing code object, parameters, variables in different scope, try block info and etc

 for more information please refer to [stack frame strategy](http://en.citizendium.org/wiki/Memory_management)